el-abdel/ABELkeycloakBearerOnlyAdapterBundle/README.md

 ### Bundle configuration

 #### Via a recipe (Automatic)
-This bundle hase a Symfony recipes that allow the automation of configuration via the Symfony Flex Composer plugin.
+This bundle hase a Symfony recipe that allow the automation of configuration via the Symfony Flex Composer plugin.
 To enable recipe for your project, run the following command:

 ```